 It's the heart and foundation of all amazing bouquets and spectacular installations.
 Without it, us florists, wouldn't be able to create the beautiful arrangement that we do for our customers.
 Let's talk about foliage..

 Euphorbia is definitely one of the most versatile and productive early season foliage plants you can grow.
-Its bright green umbels combine with nearly every colour palette and are perfect for mixed bouquets.
+Its bright green umbels combine with nearly every colour palette, and are perfect for mixed bouquets.
 A must-grow.

 Harvest when flowers are fully coloured but not completely open.
 Put the stem ends in boiling water for seven to ten seconds.
 Use caution and wear gloves when harvesting, as the sap is irritating to the skin and eyes.
 You can expect a vase life of about seven days.

 Queen Anne's Lace.
 This beautiful hardy annual filler is one of the most productive and versatile plants you can grow from seed.
-The lacy flower heads mix beautifully with other flowers and provide an invaluable backbone for late spring/early summer bouquets.
+The lacy flower heads mix beautifully with other flowers, and provide an invaluable backbone for late spring/early summer bouquets.

-These plants get large, so space them 18 inches apart, and be sure to stake them early so they don't topple over in heavy spring rains.
+These plants get large, so space them 18 inches apart, and be sure to stake them early so that they don't topple over in heavy spring rains.
 To extend the harvest, succession sow every two weeks.